 The initiative came after the PCC told Cleveland Police to improve the way it works as an employer and serves Cleveland’s communities.

 Following the force’s HMICFRS inspection in 2019, the OPCC re-affirmed its commitment to EDI.
 The OPCC recruited a team to deliver Cleveland Police’s EDI strategy and drive work on cultural and organisational change.

 Equality, Diversity and Inclusion Officer – Tabassum

-It acts as a central hub of information for a range of agencies working to reduce crime and support victims.
+It acts as a central information hub for a range of agencies, who work to reduce crime and support victims.

-Previously, partner agencies held information on separate systems and shared their knowledge at face-to-face meetings.
+Previously, partner agencies held information on separate systems and shared knowledge at face-to-face meetings.

-A fixed-term role has been created to develop use of the E-CINS programme across Cleveland Police and their partner organisations.
-This post is funded by partners who utilise the system.
+A fixed-term role has been created to develop use of the programme across Cleveland Police and partner organisations.
+The post is funded by partners who use the system.

 ECINS Project Manager (fixed-term) – Denise Holian

 Cleveland and Durham Local Criminal Justice Partnership (LCJP) brings together agencies working in criminal justice.
 It also delivers services for victims and offenders.